Dialectic is the exchange of arguments to find the truth

 - A red blood cell also has 23 pairs of chromosomes but it’s not a person.
 So the fact that a zygote has 23 pairs of chromosomes doesn’t mean it’s a person.

-Set forth an argument that refutes the conclusion
+Setting forth an argument refuting the conclusion

 - Argument